-The company sells a broad range of agricultural products to a diverse group of customers throughout the world.
-In the United States, the company makes substantial sales to relatively few large wholesale customers.
+Most of Monsanto's U.S. employees are covered by noncontributory pension plans sponsored by the company.
+Effective July 8, 2012, the U.S. pension plan was closed to new entrants; there were no changes to the U.S. pension plan for eligible employees hired prior to that date.
+Pension benefits are based on an employee's years of service and compensation level.
+Funded pension plans in the United States and outside the United States were funded in accordance with the company's long-range projections of the plans' financial condition.
+These projections took into account benefits earned and expected to be United States, the company makes substantial sales to relatively few large wholesale customers.
 The company's business is highly seasonal, and it is subject to weather conditions that affect commodity prices and seed yields.
 Credit limits, ongoing credit evaluation, and account monitoring procedures are used to minimize the risk of loss.
 Collateral or credit insurance is obtained when it is deemed appropriate by the company.